Get

 Potty training dogs is an uphill battle that most dog owners experience.
 It takes time and patience, and even the most watchful dog owners can still find urine puddles in the home.

-Fortunately, commercial cleaners and natural solutions can help get rid of the smell of dog urine.
+Fortunately, enzyme cleaners and natural solutions can help get rid of the smell of dog urine.
 However, the best way to keep your house odor-free is to diagnose the cause of frequent urination or develop a consistent potty-training schedule.

 See also: